VerenaK90/Clonal_hematopoiesis/README.md

 # Clonal_hematopoiesis
-This repository contains code to reproduce analysis in Körber et al., Detecting and quantifying clonal selection in somatic mosaicism.
+This repository contains code to reproduce analysis in Körber et al., Detecting and quantifying clonal selection in somatic stem cells.
 It consists of the follwoing parts:

 - [Before you start](#before-you-start)
   This section gives an overview of the software and data used for the analysis.